Coaching in the variety of perspectives

 Why not give advice

 The systemic coaching stance goes hand in hand with some rules of the game that explain the consistent avoidance of advice.
 The overview "Rules of the game for a successful coaching conversation" helps.
-Since we humans are "doomed" to always perceive everything in such a way that it confirms our previous experiences and assumptions, advice can often not work.
+Since we humans are "doomed" to perceive everything in such a way that it confirms our previous experiences and assumptions, advice can often not work.

 Thus, in some cases, advice can expand our conceivable options for action, but they can also achieve the exact opposite: confirming and consolidating existing thinking.
 Right here, coaching provides an effective alternative because it deliberately waives advice.